Vision and Priorities

 Public Safety

-Parts of District 3 can feel far away from the rest of the city.
+Parts of the city can feel far away from the rest of their neighbors.
 People want to know that if we call on our first responders, they will be able to get to us quickly and have the resources they need to do their jobs.
-Since taking office a year ago, I am proud to have voted unanimously with my city council colleagues to approve requests made by our public safety departments for much needed funding and resources.
+Since taking office, I am proud to have voted unanimously with my city council colleagues to approve requests made by our public safety departments for much-needed funding and resources.
 I’m committed to ensuring that all of our fire stations undergo needed maintenance and I will fight to protect staffing levels for our hardworking firefighters.

 I’m proud of my work as part of West Sacramento’s “My Brother’s Keeper Initiative.”
 This work helped to create West Sacramento’s co-responder unit that pairs a social worker with a police officer to respond to mental health crises and substance-use calls.
-Our city council has received a public presentation on the success of this unit and the critical role it plays in our city’s public safety.
+Our city council has received several public presentations on the success of this unit and the critical role it plays in our city’s public safety and I am proud to have consistently voted to support it on the council.
 Going forward, I plan to work with my colleagues on the council to encourage more community policing and incentivize the hiring of officers who want to call West Sacramento home.
+The passage of Measure O this fall will greatly help with efforts to fully fund both our police and fire departments.